life-itself/lifeitself.org/README.md

 Welcome to the Life Itself primary repo.
-This repo powers the next generation website and especially our digital notebook/garden.
+This repo powers the LifeItself.org website.
 Two main parts:

 `content/` most of the content including digital notebook/garden (recommending editing in obsidian)